niemtec/mind-graph/atoms/caffeine.md

 # Caffeine
-Caffeine has an  average [[half-life]] of 5-7 hours, the levels of caffeine peak approximately 30 minutes after oral administration.
+Caffeine has an average [[half-life]] of 5-7 hours.
+Aging can affect the speed of caffeine clearance, the older we are the longer it takes our brain and body to remove it.
+(This means that the older we are, the more sensitive we become to the [[sleep]]-disturbing effects of caffeine).

-The rate of caffeine clearance is affected by age; the older you are the longer it takes your body to filter out the caffeine from your system.
-As we age, we become more sensitive to caffeine's sleep-disturbing influence.
+> Let’s say that you have a cup of coffee after your evening dinner, around 7:30 p.m.
+This means that by 1:30 a.m., 50 percent of that caffeine may still be active and circulating throughout your brain tissue.
+In other words, by 1:30 a.m., you’re only halfway to completing the job of cleansing your brain of the caffeine you drank after dinner.